-Incorporating expertise from migration studies and from a variety of intersecting fields, such as gender studies, cultural studies, education and development studies, EMMIR is jointly run by a consortium of seven African and European universities:
+EMMIR integrates knowledge from migration studies, intercultural relations and a wide variety of intersecting fields, such as gender studies, cultural studies, education and development studies, EMMIR is jointly run by a consortium of seven African and European universities:

 - University of the Witwatersrand, Johannesburg, South Africa.

-Moreover, the programme is embedded in a wide network of associated partners and potential employers for graduates, including, e.g., inter/national GOs and NGOs as well as professionals in the private and the public sector.
+The programme is embedded in a wide network of associated partners and potential employers for graduates, including international organizations, NGOs, governmental institutions, research centers as well as professionals in the private and the public sector.